 Outdoor pizza ovens have surged in popularity since the pandemic.
 It seems most households now have one — after all, the backyard became everyone’s go-to for over a year, so we had to make the most of it.
 While pizza ovens have been around a long time, they’ve been reintroduced as a new and glamorous cooking appliance, some with the bonus of portable designs.
 It seems most of us love the idea of making our own pizzas too, so we’re happy to make the space for one.

-Pizza ovens can be fun to use and are a quick and delicious method of cooking for yourself or guests.
+The best outdoor pizza ovens can be fun to use and are a quick and delicious method of cooking for yourself or guests.
 However, with the rise in popularity comes the rise in fire risks, especially for those who are new to pizza ovens.
 Here’s a guide to make sure you’re using your pizza oven safely and correctly.

 - Check out the best meat thermometers right now